Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Nonthermal Radiation from the Outer Regions of Galaxy Clusters

 \subsection{Numerical Shocks in Cosmological Simulations}

-We performed a set of cosmological hydrodynamic simulations to obtain synthetic cluster samples, as described in \citet{ha2018a}.
+We performed a set of cosmological hydrodynamic simulations to obtain synthetic cluster samples using a cosmological structure formation code \citep{ryu1993}, as described in \citet{ha2018a}.
 The parameters from the WMAP7 data \citep{komatsu2011} were employed: baryon density $\Omega_{\rm BM} = 0.046$, dark matter density $\Omega_{\rm DM} = 0.234$, cosmological constant $\Omega_{\Lambda} = 0.72$, Hubble parameter $h \equiv H_0/(100 {\rm km s^{-1} Mpc^{-1}}) = 0.7$, rms density fluctuation $\sigma_{8} = 0.82$, and primordial spectral index $n = 0.96$.
 The simulation box has the comoving size of $100 h^{-1}$ Mpc with $2048^3$ grid zones and periodic boundaries, so the spatial resolution is $\Delta l = 48.8 h^{-1}$ kpc.
 Because nongravitational effects such as radiative and feedback processes are expected to be not so important in the outskirts of galaxy clusters, they were not included in the simulations.

 In the simulation box, the centers of clusters are identified as the local peaks of X-ray emissivity, and the X-ray emission-weighted temperature inside $r_{200}$, $T_X$, is estimated for each cluster.
 Here, $r_{200}$ is the virial radius defined by the gas overdensity of $\rho_{\rm gas}/\left<\rho_{\rm gas}\right> = 200$.
 For this paper, three sample clusters are selected: CL1 with $kT_{X,1} \approx 4.8$ keV and $r_{200,1} \approx 1.25 h^{-1}$ Mpc, CL2 with $kT_{X,2} \approx 5.1$ keV and $r_{200,1} \approx 1.4 h^{-1}$ Mpc, and CL3 with $kT_{X,3} \approx 5.1$ keV and $r_{200,1} \approx 1.5 h^{-1}$ Mpc.